icedevml/react-native-hce-module-ios/packages/host-card-emulation/README.md

       }
    });
    ```
-2. Register onBackgroundEvent listener in your `runBackground()` function and call to `await NativeHCEModule?.initBackgroundHCE()` at the very end, after the event listener is fully set up.
+2. Register onBackgroundEvent listener in your `runBackground()` function and call to `await NativeHCEModule.initBackgroundHCE()` at the very end, after the event listener is fully set up.
    ```typescript
    import { Buffer } from 'buffer/';
    import {